-Welcome to the third and final project leadership article by Susanne Madsen – expert project leadership coach.
+Welcome to the third and final project leadership article by Susanne Madsen – an expert project leadership coach.
 This article series is an extract from Madsen’s award-winning book: The Power of Project Leadership: 7 Keys to Help you Transform from Project Manager to Project Leader.
+Not that all articles can be read without knowledge of the previous ones.

 The Power of Project Leadership Series